usagimaru/SlideToUnlock/README.md

 # SlideToUnlock

-A replication of the “slide to unlock” UI (slider and shimmer text) that existed before iOS 6, it is completely made with SwiftUI.
+A replication of the “slide to unlock” UI (slider and shimmer text) that existed before iOS 6 era, it is completely made with SwiftUI.
 Remember the feel of pixel materials in those days and soak in nostalgia.

 <img src="./screenshot.jpg" width=500>